dalerxli/IF-DDA/README.md

 # IF-DDA

-IF-DDA is numerical techniques for solving the electromagnetic scattering problem in three dimensions.
+IF-DDA is a numerical techniques for solving the electromagnetic scattering problem in three dimensions.
 IF-DDA is based on the DDA (discrete dipole approximation) which is a volume-integral equation method.
 The DDA (also referred to as the coupled dipole method) was